Kinds of projects

 • You want to create a CD and publish audiohub songs on it without a project.

-• You operate a radio station and want to broadcast audiohub music.
+• You operate a radio station or music streaming service and want to broadcast audiohub music.

 • You have written video editing software and want to sell audiohub music with the software.